 The new report lays out what the authors suggest should emerge from the Retirement Commissioner’s 2019 Review of retirement income policies.

-There are many more questions than answers in The Missing 2016 Review but anyone who wants to talk about any aspect of financial preparation for retirement should read the appropriate section of The Missing 2016 Review first.
+Anyone who wants to talk about any aspect of financial preparation for retirement should read the appropriate section of Informing the 2019 Review first.

 Click to view the report by each section

 Michael is an actuary and is the principal of MCA NZ Limited.
 MCA is an actuarial and strategic investment consulting firm.
 Before forming MCA in 1998, Michael was the senior consultant at what was Watson Wyatt when it was in New Zealand and is now Willis Towers Watson globally.
 Michael has over 35 years’ superannuation and investment consulting experience and currently advises a range of charities, community trusts and institutions on strategic investment policy matters to help them achieve their goals.
 Michael was a founder of the SuperLife superannuation and KiwiSaver schemes.
 SuperLife is now part of the NZX Group and was sold by Michael and his business partner to NZX in 2015.

 Michael was a pension consultant for 25 years in London and Auckland for what is now Willis Towers Watson.
 He was then Employee Benefits Director at Fletcher Challenge Limited, founder-director of what is now SuperLife and, in 2006, helped start the Retirement Policy and Research Centre.
 He was a member of the government’s 1991-92 Task Force on Private Provision for Retirement, is the author of How to create a competitive market in pensions – the international lessons (IEA, 1998) and is the principal editor of www.PensionReforms.com.
 Michael retired as co-director of the RPRC in June 2015.